-The Erich and Burnace Porshman* home at 7485 SW Stewart is an example of a 1914 carefully handcrafted home that grew from a one-room house into an interesting home filled with art and unique features.
+The Erich and Burnace Porshman* home on SW Stewart Street is an example of a 1914 carefully handcrafted home that grew from a one-room house into an interesting home filled with art and unique features.
 The original Porshman mailbox is still used at the road.
 Although their wedding certificate is signed as Burnace, she commonly went by Bernice in the community.

 In 1985, Jerry Nahstoll and Heather Bryse-Harvey purchased the home and have provided the perfect combination of appreciation for this house and the skills to provide upkeep and their own enhancements in keeping with the character of the house.
 Erich and Burnace Porshman lived in this house from the 1930s until Erich died on March 15, 1984.

 Erich Porshman willed the property to Portland Community College when he died and by the time Jerry found the place it required his removal of 110 wheelbarrow-loads of debris off the garage roof alone!
 Several outbuildings exist on the property, low in height matching Erich’s short stature.
 All were filled with tools, junk, building supplies and many surprises.

 The iron straps on the garage and various light fixtures are believed to have come from the old Garden Home train station.
 The current owners have analyzed the various additions and preserved the home with its historic architecture and character.
 The house is described from their knowledge.